chromice/ae/documentation/index.md

 #### Separate different kinds of logic

-Here is the top tip for one-file-to-rule-them-all approach: Process input first; *than* execute database queries, check internal state and pre-calculate values; *and than* use those values to generate a response.
+Here is the top tip for one-file-to-rule-them-all approach: Process input first; *then* execute database queries, check internal state and pre-calculate values; *and then* use those values to generate a response.

 ```php